machanism-org/bindex-maven-plugin/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/org.machanism.machai/bindex-maven-plugin.svg)](https://central.sonatype.com/artifact/org.machanism.machai/bindex-maven-plugin)

-Bindex Maven Plugin is a Java 17 Maven plugin that runs the Bindex action through the Machai Ghostwriter document-processing workflow.
-It scans a project (or an entire Maven reactor) for documentation and other governed files and delegates action execution to the Ghostwriter `ActProcessor`, applying guidance-driven, GenAI-assisted transformations to generate and register Bindex metadata.
+Bindex Maven Plugin is a Java 17 Maven plugin that runs Bindex generation and registration actions through the Machai Ghostwriter document-processing workflow.
+It scans a project (or an entire Maven reactor) for documentation and other governed files, delegates guidance-driven, GenAI-assisted transformations to the Ghostwriter `ActProcessor`, and can register the resulting Bindex metadata.

 The plugin is part of the [Machai](https://machai.machanism.org) toolkit and builds on the `ghostwriter` and `bindex-core` libraries.
 It resolves GenAI credentials from Maven `settings.xml` and can run either as an aggregator across the whole reactor or per module during a standard Maven build.